 We may use ethnic, gender, sexual orientation and age information (i.e. equalities data) to compile statistics in order to comply with equality legislation and assist in planning and service provision.
 Such data does not identify individuals or affect your entitlement to services.

-The information we collect may be shared between County Council services and with other organisations, such as government bodies, the Police, health and social care organisations providing you with services and educational establishments.
+The information we collect may be shared between County Council services and with other organisations, such as government bodies, the Police educational establishments and health and social care organisations providing you with services.

 We will only share your personal information when we are permitted to or are required to by law or we have your consent to do so as required by the General Data Protection Regulation and Data Protection Act 2018.

 The County Council does not pass personal data to other organisations for marketing purposes without your consent.

 Your personal information may be processed by an external service provider acting on our behalf to provide services.

 Emails that we send to you or you send to us may be kept as a record of contact.
 We may also store your email address for future use.
 If we need to email sensitive or confidential information to you, we will check that we are using the correct email address and may use additional security measures.
 If you need to send us sensitive information, we recommend using our secure online forms where provided or the postal service.